Organisation and job roles

-The Business Analyst is responsible for analysis and reporting on the prototype.
+The Business Insight Specialist is responsible for analysis and reporting on the prototype.
 In conjunction with the Directors they will provide information and insights to the MidCentral Governance Group and to support the try, learn and adjust approach.

 Web service support

 The role of the Web Support person is to optimise website performance, ensuring a high quality online experience for disabled people and whānau.
 The position manages and oversees all online content on the Mana Whaikaha website, ensuring it is accurate, accessible and easy to use.